-Recently we put together a series of free books for Adobe software with over 20 different titles you can download on how to best use the different major products… These books have been tremendously popular and well-received.
+Longtime readers know that we offer a series of free books for Adobe software with over 30 different titles that anyone can download on how to best use the different major products… These books are very popular and well-received.

-But since Adobe software is all about creating, for some time now we’ve been meaning to add another collection of free books simply about creativity – something that everyone in the world can use and benefit from… So finally, here is that set!
-You can legally download and use the four PDF e-books below to inspire your own creative process and help improve your work, no matter what you do in life.
+But since Adobe software is all about creating, for a long time there was a missing piece: a collection of free books simply about building your creativity – something that everyone in the world can use and benefit from… So here is that set!
+You can legally download and use the six PDF e-books below to inspire your own creative process and help improve your work, no matter what you do in life.
 They are (in our view) all easy, enjoyable, and enriching reads.

 Book #1: The Creative Aid Handbook (142 Pages)